This is where everything begins.

 - ‘Escape’ is the escape from the ‘ego’.

-- The ‘ego’ is an internal demon that craves status.140It’s the product of a strong sense of self.
+- The ‘ego’ is an internal demon that craves status.100It’s the product of a strong sense of self.

-- A lot of attachments stem from the ‘ego’.141Status is a root point.
+- A lot of attachments stem from the ‘ego’.

 4.2.9 Deconditioning